PaolinoAngeletti/MyPortFolio/README.md

 To facilitate the deployment phase of the project, a bash file has been created that can be invoked using the following command:

-`npm run deploy`
+`npm run deploy {version-increase-type}`

 This command will perform the following operations:

-1. Build project via "NODE_ENV=production npm run build" command
+1. Build project via "NODE_ENV=production npm run build" command.
-2. Commit and push all pending files
+2. Commit and push all pending files.
-3. Create a Pull Request in order to merge new changes into master branch (obviously the PR will have to be confirmed manually)
+3. Create a Pull Request in order to merge new changes into master branch (obviously the PR will have to be confirmed manually).
+4. Increase project version.

+The {version-increase-type} parameter specifies the type of version increase to apply.\
+The project version is in the X.Y.Z style, where:
+- X indicates the major version
+- Y indicates the minor version
+- Z indicates the patch version